taimoorrana0/blog.github.io/_posts/2020-04-05-war-on-different-scales-addendum---the-etc-midgame.markdown

 >
 > A war on the scale of 200 years is a war of ideology.

 Check out that post for some more explanation and thoughts on this.

-Turns out, the first time I ruminated on the quote, was for this ETC Summit talk.
-These time scales maybe make sense for the physical world, but when it comes the digital memetic wars between internet communities, maybe we have to compress these time scales:
+But in the presentation I added the caveat:

 > A digital war on the scale of 2 months is war of economics.
 >